bfanger/svelte-preprocess-react/docs/caveats.md

 In Svelte children are a `Snippet` or `undefined`.
 You can't do much besides ` {@render children?.()}`.
 This improved encapsulation and predictability, but is less flexible than React.

-In React, children can be any type and can be inspected, modified or used in way.
+In React, children can be any type and can be inspected, modified or used in multiple ways.

 Svelte/React input: